teocala/DUBeat/documentation/installation.md

   make indent
   ```
   to automatically indent all the files using our customized [Clang-Format][] setup.
-- Still in the main folder, run
+- To conclude, you can run
   ```bash
   make clean
   ```